Snowflake-Labs/schemachange/README.md

 ### Using in a CI/CD Pipeline

-If your build agent has python 3 installed, the script can be ran like so:
+If your build agent has a recent version of python 3 installed, the script can be ran like so:
 ```
 pip install --upgrade snowflake-connector-python
 python snowchange.py [-h] [-f ROOT_FOLDER] -e ENVIRONMENT_NAME [-n] -a SNOWFLAKE_ACCOUNT --snowflake-region SNOWFLAKE_REGION -u SNOWFLAKE_USER -r SNOWFLAKE_ROLE -w SNOWFLAKE_WAREHOUSE [-v]